helmutkemper/webassembly/examples/geolocation/watchPosition/readme.md

 ### English:

-This example shows how to get the device's position when it changes location.
+This example shows how to get the device's position when the location changes.

 ### Português:

-Este exemplo mostra como pegar a posição do dispositivo quando ela muda de local.
+Este exemplo mostra como pegar a posição do dispositivo quando a localização muda.

 ### Makefile